daniel-valean/OnlyDevs/README.md

 ## Installation

-* Clone the GitHub repo using the SSH key to your desired folder
+* Clone the GitHub repo using the SSH key to your desired folder.
-* Open the folder with the code and open terminal at the root level
+* Open the folder with the code and open terminal at the root level.
-* Type ```npm i``` in terminal to install necessary packages for application to run
+* Type ```npm i``` in terminal to install necessary packages for application to run.

 ----